-Our business and operations would suffer in the event of system failures or non-compliance with environmental and safety regulations.
+Our business and operations would suffer in the event of system failures.

 Despite system redundancy, the implementation of security measures and the existence of a Disaster Recovery Plan for our internal information technology networking systems, our systems are vulnerable to damages from computer viruses, unauthorized access, energy blackouts, natural disasters, terrorism, war and telecommunication failures.
 Any system failure, accident or security breach that causes interruptions in our operations or to our customers' or licensees' operations could result in a material disruption to our business.
 To the extent that any disruption or security breach results in a loss or damage to our customers' data or applications, or inappropriate disclosure of confidential information, we may incur liability as a result.
 In addition, we may incur additional costs to remedy the damages caused by these disruptions or security breaches.